Privacy policy

 5.1 How you can access your personal information

 You can request access to your personal information held by us.
 In most cases, we will grant you access after receiving sufficient information to verify your identity.
-Access requests may be made in writing, by email or by telephone using the contact details in the Contact us section below.
+Access requests may be made in writing, by email or by telephone using the contact details in Section 8 below.

 5.2 Can we refuse to provide you with information?